archanaraj-m/k8s/teamstasks/upgrade_nodeselector.md

 # Kubernetes tasks – 11-05-2023
+* 1. Node selector task by
+a.
+Node selector
+b.Affinity
+c.
+Taints and Tolerances
-* 1.Create 1 master node and 2 worker nodes – run app on node1 and db on node2 by using
+* Create 1 master node and 2 worker nodes – run app on node1 and db on node2 by using
     * node selector
     * Affinity
     * taints and tolerance